Founder of Evenhood

-With that small shift in focus; all of a sudden we are now experts in wellbeing.
-When we focus conversations on the situations that we find challenging, we can help each other avoid those challenging situations, or limit our experience of them.
-When we focus conversations on the environments that we find supportive, we can help each other strengthen our resilience by creating these positive environments.
-When we focus conversations on our skills, talents & abilities, we can help people play to their strengths so that they can feel positive and purposeful.
+When we focus on the environments that we find challenging, we can avoid them or limit our experience of them.
+We can make sure we get more of the environments that help us to stay resilient.
+When we focus on our skills, talents & abilities, we can play to our strengths so that we can feel positive and purposeful.

 "Anyone can be an expert in wellbeing & resilience - leaders, managers, colleagues, tutors, teachers, students, pupils, friends and partners.
 They just need to know what environments have the most positive impact on your wellbeing."

 I also found that when we have those conversations with a sense of evenhood, our ability to give and get support for wellbeing is dramatically improved.

 "When we live in evenhood, we show kindness, respect, compassion and understanding.
 We care for each other as equals; we offer support; we listen non-judgementally and we encourage others to be themselves."

 This sense of evenhood is wonderfully supportive of mental wellbeing.
 Evenhood means that we can all be ourselves and we can support each other to be ourselves; without judgement, without accusation, without a sense of superiority or inferiority.
 With evenhood people share respect, admiration and love for each other.

 I've made this website accessible and free - there are free articles to read, free tools to download and use to help you discover the situations that most impact or support your wellbeing, and there are free Evenhood Cards to personalise and share to help kick-start a mentally healthy conversation.